ayoayco/blog/_posts/2022-01-13-weekly-review-15.md

 Once you get this habit started, you'll notice that you are actually getting things done instead of constantly having a feeling of being "stuck".

-The truth is, this feeling of being "stuck" often builds up and leads to what us wanting to procrastinate.
+The truth is, this feeling of being "stuck" often builds up and leads to making us want to procrastinate.

 So the next time you add a task in your TO-DO, ask yourself: What is the Real Next Action?